Click to Skip Ad

 • Cast: Diego Luna, Kyle Soller, Adria Arjona, Stellan Skarsgård, Genevieve O’Reilly, Denise Gough

 In our review of the first season, we lauded Andor as “a new high-water mark for live-action Star Wars storytelling.”
 The second season was initially set to drop in 2024, but due to the Hollywood strikes, we will likely be waiting until 2025 for the continuing adventures of Cassian Andor.
-Andor season 2 will once again have 12 episodes, will feature more characters from Rogue One, and will wrap up its story just as Rogue One begins.
+Andor season 2 will once again have 12 episodes, feature more characters from Rogue One, and wrap up its story just as Rogue One begins.

 The Mandalorian & Grogu | May 22, 2026